Can Musk deliver on his vision for Twitter? Questions remain

 While Twitter’s user base of more than 200 million remains much smaller than those of rivals such as Facebook and TikTok, the service is popular with celebrities, world leaders, journalists and intellectuals.
 Musk himself is a prolific tweeter with a following that rivals several pop stars in the ranks of the most popular accounts.

 Krisher reported from Detroit.
 O’Brien reported from Providence, Rhode Island.
-AP Business Writers Marcy Gordon in Washington, Barbara Ortutay in Oakland, Calif., and Kelvin Chan in London contributed to this report.
+AP Business Writers Marcy Gordon in Washington, Barbara Ortutay in Oakland, Calif., Kelvin Chan in London and Sam Petrequin in Brussels contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.